tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 {{< /imgproc >}}

 Thinking in general works very much like vision.
-This is not surprising since it's all implemented using the same brain hardware.
-We can rapidly flit from idea to idea, from concept to concept, each time paging in the necessary details, but at no time do we have more than about nine individual things in the front of our minds.
+This is not surprising since it's implemented using the same brain hardware.
+As we rapidly flit from idea to idea, from concept to concept, we page in the necessary details, but at no time do we have more than about nine individual things in the front of our minds.

-How do we navigate a complex world with this seemingly draconian limit on the size of our working memory?
-Two tools that we use are [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) and [hierarchy](https://en.wikipedia.org/wiki/Hierarchy).
+How do we navigate a complex world with this seemingly crippling limit on the size of our working memory?
+Two of the primary tools that we use are [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) and [hierarchy](https://en.wikipedia.org/wiki/Hierarchy).